Stoner's 29th Annual Catch & Release

 May 10th, 2025 --- Lake Fork, TX

 The weather was almost perfect for this year's tourney.
 Partly cloudy, highs in the mid 70's.
 Very nice.
 The wind kicked up a bit at noon, but it wasn't terrible.
-As luck would have it, the B.A.S.S. held their televised "Elite Series" tournament this same weekend, but it didn't cause much of a problem.
-By Saturday the field for the Elite Series tournament had been cut down enough that they didn't crowd the lake.
+As luck would have it, the B.A.S.S. held their televised "Elite Series" multi-day tournament at Lake Fork on the same weekend as my Saturday tournament.
+But it didn't cause much of a problem.
+By Saturday, the field for the Elite Series tournament had been cut down enough that they didn't crowd the lake too much.

-Click here for highlights from the B.A.S.S. pro tournament that was happening the exact same day as my tourney (May 10th 2025).
-Some of my contestants may be in the background of some of their video.
+Click here for highlights from the B.A.S.S. elite series tournament held on the same day as my tournament - you might see some of my contestants in the background!

 It was certainly a fun weeekend!
 Thanks to everyone who fished this year!